ihaeyong/drama-graph/README.md

 We mainly use [YOLOv2-pytorch](https://github.com/uvipen/Yolo-v2-pytorch).

-You could find all trained models in [this link](https://drive.google.com/drive/folders/185sGBHO8v4SAVPaMnNJzDF8AOMhILjwM?usp=sharing) and make 'pre_model' folder and put the models.
+You could find all trained models in [this link](https://drive.google.com/drive/folders/185sGBHO8v4SAVPaMnNJzDF8AOMhILjwM?usp=sharing).

 We finetuned YOLOv2 w.r.t 20 persons for about 50 epoches as follows: